dhara-maru/Gender-Predictor-Flutter/README.md

 # Gender Predictor Flutter App 🤖💃🕵️‍♂️

-**Gender Predictor Flutter App**, a fun and interactive application that predicts the gender associated with a given name using the Genderize API!
+**Gender Predictor Flutter App**, a fun and interactive application that predicts the gender associated with a given name using the Genderize API !

 ## Features 🌟